cjerzak/LinkIt-software/README.md

-# LinkIt
+# LinkOrgs

-An R package
+An R package for linking datasets on organizations using the approach in Jerzak & Libgober (2021).

 ## Installation